Physician Health Program

 REFERRALS

-Aside from receiving referrals from CPSM members and their colleagues, referrals can come to the Physician Health Program in a variety of other ways:
+Aside from receiving referrals from CPSM registrants and their colleagues, patients, and family, referrals can come to the Physician Health Program in a variety of other ways:

 WHAT HAPPENS AFTER I RECEIVE A REFERRAL LETTER?

-Regardless of whether they are self-reported or referred, all referrals to the program must participate in a personal intake phone call with the Assistant Registrar or the program coordinator.
-Depending on the nature of the health concern, a few different outcomes are possible:
+Regardless of whether they are self-reported or referred, depending on the nature of the health concern, a few different outcomes are possible:

 HOW CAN THE PHYSICIAN HEALTH PROGRAM HELP ME?